mastermind17/Programacao-Internet-Part-3/README.md

 * Users should be able to invite other users to see/modify their groups according to the permission given.
 Only the "_master_" of a certain group can delete that same group but users with permissions can see and/or modify them.
 * Every user can access a specific page where he can accept or refuse the invitations sent to him.

-Last but not least, made once again with the contribution of @HenriqueCalho.
+Last but not least, made once again with the contribution of Pedro Gabriel.

 # How did we solved it